-- The inspector observed the quality of teaching during activities indoors and outdoors, and assessed the impact this has on children's learning. - The inspector completed a joint observation with the manager. - The inspector held a meeting with the manager and provider.
-She looked at relevant documentation, such as the self-evaluation and evidence of the suitability of staff working in the nursery. - The inspector spoke to a small selection of parents during the inspection and took account of their views.
+- The inspector observed the quality of teaching during activities indoors and outdoors, and assessed the impact this has on children's learning. - The inspector completed a joint observation with the nursery manager. - The inspector held a meeting with the nursery manager and provider.
+She looked at relevant documentation, such as the nursery's self-evaluation and evidence of the suitability of staff working in the nursery. - The inspector took account of parents' written comments and spoke to a small selection of parents during the inspection.